LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 {: .bash}

 To navigate to the `firstdir` directory we could type `cd firstdir`.
-Alternatively, we can type `cd f` and then hit tab
+Alternatively, we can type `cd f` and then hit tab.
 We notice that the interface completes the line to `cd firstdir`.

 > ## Tab for Auto-complete